kristiyanpts/C4Nexus-Junior-Dev-Application/README.md

 ### 1. Download/clone the repository
 ### 2. Open it in VS Code
-### 3. Open a terminal and run the following commands
+### 3. Select the clothing-store folder, open a terminal and run the following commands
 ```
 npm i
 ng serve